 Bargain Sale - In a bargain sale, the University purchases property for less than fair market value or accepts a gift of mortgaged property.
 The donor (seller) typically qualifies for a tax deduction for the difference between sale price and fair market value.

-IRA Charitable Rollover - Individuals over the age of 70½ are required to take “required minimum distributions” each year from most retirement plans, including traditional IRAs.
-In 2013, qualified individuals can make transfers up to $100,000 directly to the University and satisfy that portion of the required minimum distribution.
-In addition, donors can avoid the income tax that would normally be due on a traditional IRA distribution.
-(Note: this option can vary from year to year - please consult your tax professional)
+IRA Charitable Rollover - This benefit has been permanently extended.
+This might benefit some of you as you consider reaching out to us.
+Individuals over the age of 70½ are required to take “required minimum distributions” each year from most retirement plans, including traditional IRAs.
+In 2016 and subsequent years, qualified individuals could make transfers up to $100,000 directly to Piedmont International University and satisfy that portion of the required minimum distribution.
+(Note: Please consult your tax professional and IRA administrator.)